Revelstoke roads and weather - Revelstoke Review

 Road conditions at 6:45 a.m.:

-Highway 1 east: Road maintenance work between West Boundary of Mount Revelstoke National Park and Skunk Cabbage Boardwalk (5 km east of West Boundary of Mount Revelstoke National Park).
-Watch for traffic control.
-Expect 20 – minute delays.
+Highway 1 east: Construction work between Glacier Park East Boundary and Wiseman Rd for 2.4 km (12 to 14 km east of East Boundary of Glacier National Park).
+From 7:30 a.m. to 5:30 p.m. daily.
+Expect minor delays.
 There is also a geotechnical investigation between Glacier Park East Boundary and Wiseman Rd for 0.5 km (16 km east of East Boundary of Glacier National Park).
 Single lane alternating traffic.
 Expect minor delays.

-Highway 1 west: Vehicle incident between Enchanted Forest Ftg Rd and 19 mile Rd (28 km west of Revelstoke).
-Single lane alternating traffic.
-Expect minor delays.
+Highway 1 west: Slushy with slippery sections.
+Water pooling.
+Vehicle recovery planned at Camp Creek Rd (25 km west of Revelstoke).
+Starting at 8:00 a.m. until t 2:00 p.m.
+Single lane alternating traffic will be in effect.

 Check DriveBC for more details and updates.